The views from Santa Maria Madalena, Madeira. Photosbypatrik/Shutterstock

 When should I go to Madeira?

-Madeira is blessed with a subtropical climate, and the island experiences an average temperature of 70°F (21°C).
+Madeira is blessed with a subtropical climate, and the island experiences an average annual temperature of 70°F (21°C).

 Is it easy to get to and around Madeira?

-How long do I need in Madeira?
+How much time should I spend in Madeira?

 Top things to do in Madeira